csatuic/cs361-website/docs/homeworks/homework0.md

 github_link: https://classroom.github.com/a/QVDmPCEN
 date: 2021-01-13
 ---
+import Link from '@docusaurus/Link';
+import site from '@site/course.json'

-# Homework 0: Turning in assignments
+## Turning in assignments

 This homework is a test run for submitting the future homework assignments for this class.
 You will test whether everything is working as expected by